 - Very low frequency chorus waves, another variety of plasma waves, can pump up the energy of electrons to millions of electron volts.
 During storm conditions, the Van Allen Probes found these waves can hugely increase the energy of particles in the belts in just a few hours.

 - The Van Allen Probes observed several cases of extremely energetic ions speeding toward Earth.
-Research found that these ions’ acceleration was connected to their electric charge and not to their mass.
+The research found that these ions’ acceleration was connected to their electric charge and not to their mass.